 Proportional Representation (PR) Candidates

-[When compiling the PR list to be submitted to the electoral commission, the Candidate nominated to contest as the mayoral candidate should be placed at the top of the PR list.
+When compiling the PR list to be submitted to the electoral commission, the Candidate nominated to contest as the mayoral candidate should be placed at the top of the PR list.

 The next slots on the PR list should be taken by the respective ward Candidates.
 The ranking of these ward Candidates on the PR list will be determined in accordance with the number of votes received by the ward Candidates on the day of the election.

-Lastly, additional PR Candidates shall be added to the list and shall be ranked by means of a vote at a public meeting of the residents of the Municipality, which public meeting shall be facilitated by the Management Committee.
-Additional PR Candidates shall be ranked in accordance with the number of votes received at thea public meeting.
+Lastly, additional PR Candidates shall be added to the PR list and shall be ranked by means of a vote at a public meeting of the residents of the Municipality, which public meeting shall be facilitated by the Management Committee.
+Additional PR Candidates shall be ranked in accordance with the number of votes received at the public meeting.

 Mayoral Candidate